AquillesdaAmizade/AquillesdaAmizade/README.md

 - 🔭 Working on Javascript
 - 🌱 Learning how to create a website
-- 👯 I’m looking to collaborate on Discord Developers
+- 👯 My dream is to be Discord Partner Server Owner

 <div align="center">
   <a href="https://github.com/AquillesdaAmizade">